As we know that you love paella, we bring you the recipe

 - 150 g green beans (ferraura)

 - 60 g garrofó (a type of white bean)

 - Saffron Infusion (Minitip: Use about 6-7 saffron threads per person.
 Grind them in a mortar until they become powder.
 Add some paella broth and let it infuse.
 Just before adding the rice, incorporate the saffron infusion and you’re ready!)

 Minitip: Keep in mind that there are cultures where rabbits are considered pets, and they won’t tolerate you putting it in the recipe.
 However, the traditional recipe includes it, and that’s how we’re going to do it here.

-Minitip: The rabbit meat takes longer to cook than the chicken; add it when the chicken is halfway sautéed.
+Minitip: The rabbit meat takes longer to cook than the chicken; add it when the chicken is less sautéed.

 Minitip: The traditional recipe also includes vaquetes (snails), although it is optional.
 In fact, being an ingredient that can create controversy, I, who usually cook for a large number of people, don’t use it.

 Authentic paellas have their origins in the Valencian Community.
 That’s why this recipe is internationally recognized (we even have an emoji for it!) and people from all over the world seek it in restaurants as the traditional delicacy it is.